The Battle at Lake Changjin: Plot

 Wu Qianli, commander of the People's Liberation Army's 7th Company, returns home after the Chinese Civil War.
-He tells his family that his brother, Wu Baili, was killed in action.
-Having been allotted land for his service, he promises his parents he will build them a house, but his leave is cancelled when China enters the Korean War.
-Qianli's younger brother, Wanli, asks to go with, but is refused.
+He informs his family that his brother, Wu Baili, was killed in action.
+Having been granted land for his service, he promises his parents he will build them a house.
+However, his leave gets canceled when China enters the Korean War.
+Qianli's younger brother, Wanli, asks to join him but is denied.

-The film jumps to 15 September 1950, where the Battle of Incheon is underway.
-U.S. aircraft are shown indiscriminately bombing a village in Andong Province, China.
-The film then jumps to Beijing on 4 October 1950 where the Politburo of the Chinese Communist Party is meeting in Zhongnanhai to discuss the war situation.
-Mao Zedong asks whether the U.S. Army crossing the 38th parallel means they will also cross the Yalu.
-The military briefer states that by stationing forces in Taiwan, the U.S. has already invaded China and U.S. forces in Korea threatens China's security.
+On September 15, 1950, during the Battle of Incheon, U.S. aircraft are shown indiscriminately bombing a village in Andong Province, China.
+In Beijing, on October 4, 1950, the Politburo of the Chinese Communist Party is convened in Zhongnanhai to discuss the war effort.
+Mao Zedong questions whether the U.S. crossing the 38th parallel indicates an intention to cross the Yalu River after the U.S. has occupied Taiwan, and the U.S. military presence in Korea poses a threat to China's security.

-To Qianli's horror, Wanli has enlisted and is stationed in the 7th Company.
-Wanli gets bullied by the other members of the 7th Company en route to Korea, with Qianli refusing to help him and at first refuses to even give him a rifle.
-The train is bombed while track is being fixed, forcing the 7th Company to continue on foot while avoiding American aircraft.
-The 7th Company stumble upon a battle and aid a group of Chinese soldiers.
-Wanli and Qianli kill four Americans in hand-to-hand combat and avoid being killed by a tank.
-The 7th Company continues to the front lines, eventually arriving and delivering field radios.
+To Qianli's dismay, Wanli has joined the 7th Company and is now stationed there.
+During their journey to Korea, Wanli faces harassment from his fellow soldiers, with Qianli initially refusing to help or even provide him with a rifle.
+The train is bombed while tracks are being repaired, forcing the 7th Company to march on foot, avoiding American aircraft.
+They come across a battle and assist a group of Chinese soldiers.
+Wanli and Qianli narrowly escape a tank attack.
+The 7th Company continues toward the front lines, eventually arriving with important equipment like field radios.

-The 7th Company is allowed to rest.
-Mao Zedong's son, Anying, serving under the pseudonym "Liu", helps distribute clothing to them before the company is ordered to the front lines.
-The Chinese soldiers stay hidden in the mountains, running low on supplies and facing below-freezing temperatures while American soldiers celebrate Thanksgiving in relative comfort and anticipate going home for Christmas.
-U.S. radio detection detects the headquarters where Anying is stationed and aircraft are sent to bomb the base.
-While most of the staff take shelter in bunkers, Anying runs back to the base to collect a map and is killed in the bombing.
+Mao Zedong's son, Anying, known by the pseudonym "Liu," joins the Chinese soldiers and remains hidden in the mountains, running low on supplies and enduring below-freezing temperatures, while U.S. radio detection locates the headquarters where Anying is stationed, prompting aircraft to bomb the base.
+Most staff shelter in bunkers, but Anying rushes back to retrieve a map and is killed in the bombing.